-Committed to the successful placement of Rescue dogs, Sunshine Airedalers take pains to ensure that each dog admitted to our program finds a wonderful, permanent home.
+Committed to the successful placement of Rescue dogs to Florida residents, Sunshine Airedalers take pains to ensure that each dog admitted to our program finds a wonderful, permanent home.
 We'll ask you a lot of questions that may seem inquisitive, but only through the frank, open exchange of information can we learn about you, your family life, recreational habits and personality.

 Have faith!
 Adoption is sometimes accomplished quickly, but it may take weeks, even months after your application has been submitted before the right dog comes along.
 To begin the process, fill out the application found on this website.
 Answer each question honestly and completely, elaborating on details of relevance to Airedale ownership.
 Information about your current pets is critical, since some Airedales are not trustworthy with other animals that, to an Airedale, look like small prey.

 Airedales were originally bred to hunt, and their instincts to protect and defend still run strong.
 An Airedale can entertain himself for hours stalking a cockroach or lizard, but some will also chase and kill cats, rabbits, gerbils, parrots and other domestic animals.